Nfinley/coding-journal/README.md

 * Login to the [AWS console](https://aws.amazon.com/console/) using your computer login info
 * The current code repository for LnP is under CodeCommit

 ##### SSH key and config file setup {#LnPWebApp-SSHkeyandconfigfilesetup}

 _Follow this _[_AWS article_](/h ttp://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html)_ to setup an ssh key and register it  _

 _Note_: you can add `UseKeychain yes` to the second line of the code above to avoid having to enter your password every time you commit changes to the repo.

-##### Other docs to get access to: {#LnPWebApp-Otherdocstogetaccessto:}

-* [NIC Slack](https://nic-inc.slack.com/): Houses all internal team chats and communication
-* Project Jupiter Onboarding documentation \(include link\)
-* Confleunce: Houses all documentation for the project
-* [JIRA](https://jira.texas.local/): Houses all sprints and tasks are documented here
-* Tempo: Houses all timesheet entries for the project and where PTO requests are entered

 ##### Virtual Machine Setup {#LnPWebApp-VirtualMachineSetup}